ossf/package-analysis/README.md

 # Package Analysis

-The Package Analysis project contains components that analyze the capabilities of packages available on open source repositories.
-The components partiularly look for behaviors that indicate malicious software:
+The Package Analysis project analyses the capabilities of packages available on open source repositories.
+The project looks for behaviors that indicate malicious software:

 - What files do they access?
 - What addresses do they connect to?